PrivSec-dev/privsec.dev/content/os/Docker and OCI Hardening.md

 Containers are made from images, and images are typically built from a Dockerfile.
 Images can be built and distributed through OCI registries: [Docker Hub](https://hub.docker.com/), [Google Container Registry](https://cloud.google.com/container-registry), [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), and so on.
 You can also set up your own private registry as well, but the reality is that people often pull images from these public registries.

 ### Images, immutability and versioning
 Images are what make containers, well, containers.
-Containers made from the same image should behave similary on different machines.
+Containers made from the same image should behave similarly on different machines.
 Images can have **tags**, which are useful for software versioning.
 The usage of generic tags such as `latest` is often discouraged because it defeats the purpose of the expected behavior of the container.
 Tags are not necessarily immutable by design, and they shouldn't be (more on that below). **Digest**, however, is the attribute of an immutable image, and is often generated with the SHA-256 algorithm.

 ```
 docker.io/library/golang:1.17.1@sha256:232a180dbcbcfa7250917507f3827d88a9ae89bb1cdd8fe3ac4db7b764ebb25